Hedge fund TCI lambasts unpopular CoCos

 Banks across the world need to ramp up their capital buffers, because the crisis has depleted their coffers and regulators want higher walls around them.

-When Lloyds was struggling to stay out of a government asset-protection scheme in 2009 at the height of the crisis, it became one of the first banks to issue a CoCo, enabling it to stay out of the scheme, unlike rival RBS (RBS.L).
+When Lloyds was struggling to stay out of a government asset-protection scheme in 2009 at the height of the crisis, it became one of the first banks to issue a CoCo, enabling it to stay out of the scheme, unlike rival RBS.

 Markets cheered this as a welcome innovation, allowing the bank to protect its capital without having to go to shareholders, something that would have been prohibitively expensive at the time of such turmoil.